Great Britain national American football team: History

-In 1997, the Lions returned to European competition, defeating Spain in Estadio La Peineta to qualify for the European Championships.
-In the semi-final, they lost 14–7 to Finland, and were defeated 24-6 by Finland in the third/fourth place playoff.
+In 1997, the Lions returned to European competition, defeating Spain in Metropolitano Stadium to qualify for the European Championships.
+In the semi-final, they lost 24-6 to Finland, and were defeated 14-7 by Italy in the third/fourth place playoff.

 After the 1999 European Championships were suspended, the Lions were invited to take part in the inaugural IFAF World Championship but declined the offer.
 Ahead of the 2000 European Championship, head coach Riq Ayub resigned, and the Lions were again defeated by Finland.

 In 2001, the Lions defeated Spain to qualify for the European Championships, where they expected to receive a semi-final bye after the disqualification of Germany.
-However, following a successful appeal, Germany were reinstated into the tournament and would face the Lions in the semi-final.
+Following a successful appeal, however, Germany were reinstated into the tournament and would face the Lions in the semi-final.
 Unable to fulfil the fixture at such short notice, the Lions were expelled from the tournament.

 Following a reformatting of the European Championships, the 2005 Championship saw nations divided into three pools.
-In 2004, The Lions were placed in Pool B, and defeated Russia, Spain and France to win their pool, and qualify for Pool A of the championship.
+In 2004, the Lions were placed in Pool B, and defeated Russia, Spain and France to win their pool, and qualify for Pool A of the championship.
 The Lions were defeated by the visiting Centre Colonels from Kentucky at Crystal Palace National Sports Centre, and were shut out by the one-seeded German team in the semi-final.
 In the bronze medal match, they were defeated by Finland 34–12.

 In 2009, the Lions were defeated in a friendly by Australia but defeated reigning European champions Sweden in their next game.
 In the 2010 European Championships, the Lions were defeated by France, Sweden and Finland, scoring only 11 points on their way to a 6th-place finish.
 The Lions finished 3rd in the Group B Qualification tournament in Milan in 2013 and therefore did qualify to compete in the 2014 Championships.